WeizmannVision/ssfmri2im/README.md

 ```
 https://github.com/KamitaniLab/GenericObjectDecoding
 ```
-3. Change Paths in config_file.py to match your file locations,Specifically:
+3. Change Paths in config_file.py to match your file locations, specifically:
    - imagenet_wind_dir - point to the Imagenet image directory
    - external_images_dir - external iamges to be used in training, we use the Imagenet(2011) validation images
    - kamitani_data_mat - mat file containing the fMRI activations